Alternatives to the Tesla Solar Roof (updated 2021)

-They are a small niche of the overall home solar market, but got a prominent boost when Tesla introduced their Solar Roof.
-While Tesla was not the first manufacturer to enter the market, but they are the largest.
-They were innovators by creating a glass-faced solar tile that looks like a conventional roofing product and comes in a wider range of styles than other solar shingles available on the market.
+Solar shingles are only a small niche of the overall home solar market, but consumer interest spiked when Tesla introduced their Solar Roof.
+Tesla was not the first company to enter the market, but they are the largest.
+They were innovators by creating a glass-faced solar tile that is a complete roof replacement

 Tesla has a rabid following, and new Tesla products instantly go viral.
-The Solar Roof was no exception, and its entry into the BIPV market has spurred a lot of interest in the segment.
+The Solar Roof was no exception, and its entry into the market spurred a lot of interest in solar shingles.
 Some companies already had solar shingle products, while others were seemingly inspired by Tesla to develop competing products.

 In this article, we’ll take a look at the current offerings from Tesla and competing manufacturers, and discuss the general pros and cons of going with solar shingles instead of conventional panels.
-While the idea of a roof that looks completely ordinary but is capable of discreetly generating several kilowatts of power is appealing, this type of photovoltaics has some serious drawbacks that consumers should know about.
-I’ll discuss those issues later in this article.
+While the idea of a roof that looks completely ordinary but is capable of generating several kilowatts of power is appealing, this type of solar has some serious drawbacks that consumers should know about.